 So, you’ve decided it’s time to pop the question.
 You’ve researched how to propose: you’ve got their loved one’s blessing, you’ve got the ring, and you know you’re both on the same page.
-Now it’s time to decide on the best way to propose!
+Now it’s time to decide on what’s one of the best ways to propose!

 There are so many different ways to propose, whether you want it to be private or public, extravagant or intimate, lowkey or Instagram-worthy (though for what it’s worth: we think every proposal is instagram-worthy.)
 To get you started, we’ve compiled a list of some of the best ways to propose, so that yours can cement its place on the list of best wedding proposals in history: